bseverns/bseverns.github.io/MN42/README.md

 - Outbound pot changes are debounced to ≥24 ms through a shared utility so every control shares the same cadence.
 - Schema mismatches fire a migration dialog before any live writes.
 The manifest now includes `fw_version`, `fw_git`, `build_ts`, and `schema_version` so bug reports can pin exact builds.
 - Last-used USB IDs are remembered in `localStorage`; on load the app nudges you to reconnect but never reopens without a user gesture (WebSerial rules).

-## Control Registry

-- Every editable widget is declared as `{id, type, range, target}` so labels stay view-only copy while the firmware contract stays the single source of truth.
-- Deterministic IDs double as DOM attributes, letting the diff highlighter and staged proof tie firmware responses back to specific controls.
-- Per-slot and per-table controls respect the same registry, so EF routing, slot editors, and LED chips all inherit the same pipeline.

 ## Simulator & CI Hooks